dekuNukem/STM32_tutorials/lesson0_intro_blinkLED/README.md

 ![Alt text](resources/mdksave.png)

+## Using External Editor

+You can turn on the auto-reload in MDK so changes you made in external editors show up immediately.
+[Click me to see how.](./mdk_auto_reload.md)

 ## Extra Tips

 Remember we named our PA4 pin `USER_LED` in the STM32CubeMX?
 You might think I forgot about it, but fear not!
 [Take a look at main.h](sample_code/Inc/main.h), and you'll find it generated some custom defines: